Welcome to this 2-part series around the open source networking tool - Batfish. Within this series we will cover:

 For sessions not showing as established, further information as to why can be found using

-I hope you have enjoyed part 1 of -- Unleashing the Batfish -- stay tuned (check out our free newsletter) for the 2nd installment where we will be diving into Impact Analysis.
+I hope you have enjoyed part 1 of Unleashing the Batfish, check out the 2nd installment where we will be diving into Impact Analysis.